WD Elements Shucking 8.0TB HDD (WD80EMZZ)

 Link to the Datasheet

-They updated the PDF and now the RPM are mysteriously missing, so you will have to deal with the German on up here
+They updated the PDF, and now the RPM specifications are mysteriously missing, so you will have to make do with the German version shown above.

 WD80EMZZ Speedtest + CrystalDiskInfo